 One of the most important elements that any organization requires to have functional teams is effective communication.
-Especially when you are trying to establish a hybrid work environment.
+Multi-window support matters especially when you are trying to establish a hybrid work environment.
 This is because failure to create good communication can negatively affect collaboration on projects and overall productivity.

 Reasons like these are why platforms like Microsoft Teams can be vital for enhancing the way your organization works.
 Teams can help you establish good communication channels and boost cooperation.

 And there are a number of different features that Microsoft has introduced to help streamline workflow.
 Multi-window support is one such feature that has plenty to offer and I’ll be going over that below.

 Since the introduction of Microsoft Teams a few years ago, the service has brought a lot of convenience to how employees can communicate and collaborate.
 However, despite the great features on offer, there were issues that were constantly brought forward by users.

 These issues involved instances such as where a user could be on multiple chats while simultaneously trying to edit a file and join.
 Doing this would be somewhat challenging as you would need to leave each action ongoing in the background.